KelanuRanganath/kelanuranganath.github.io/docs/grass.md

 #### Buildering at UCLA
 Over the past two years I've learned that UCLA has a long history of buildering.
 There used to be a page on Mountain Project which was sadly removed as well as all the old images.
 Thankfully, I had a cached version on my phone, some of the climbs were able to be recovered.
 Those images as well as images I've taken and images from the blog [Excess Vertical](excessvertical.blogspot.com/2012/12/ucla-campus-buildering.html) are below.

+The recovered Mountain Project images are of the late Peter Hayes, a student and professor in the biology department at UCLA.

 ##### Ackerman Union, The Wall (5.10)
 This climb still exists